Parish Priest: Fr Adrian Tuckwell

 During this season of Ordinary Time, we pray especially for:

-2025 is a year of Jubilee.
+Pope Francis decreed 2025 as a year of Jubilee.
 The theme is “Pilgrims of Hope” – hope for a world suffering the impacts of war, the ongoing effects of COVID-19 pandemic, and a climate crisis.

 In our Diocese, we’ll be reflecting on our initial Diocesan Vision during the Jubilee Year.
 There will be lots of resources for parishes, clergy, religious, laypeople, educators and more, both on the Jubilee Year and on our Diocesan Vision.
 It’s a vital year in the Church’s life.